pallavighanshyammahajan/Delta-demo/README.md

 # Delta-demo
-this is my elta class demo
+this is my Delta class demo.